-Micro (Individual and Family) and Macro (Community, with Action Group) Social Work Practice six phases of the planned change process;
+Micro (Individual and Family) and Macro (Community, with Action Group) Social Work Practice

 The purpose of this module is to develop intermediate competence in working directly with individuals and groups.
 In addition, students will develop a conscious ability to enter a community, and dialogue with, dream about and co-create life-giving opportunities with community members.